Your Cart

 Treatment

-It's essential to complete the full course of antibiotics even if symptoms disappear and avoid sexual activity until the infection is fully cleared.
-Additionally, recent sexual partners should also be tested and treated to prevent reinfection.
+It’s important to finish the entire course, even if symptoms go away, and to avoid sex until you’ve completed treatment.
+Any recent sexual partners should be tested and treated too, to prevent reinfection.

-• Oral antifungal: A single dose of fluconazole.
+• Oral antifungal: A single dose of fluconazole (Diflucan).

 How to prevent chlamydia and yeast infections